jhpyle/docassemble/_docs/helloworld.md

 ![PyPI page]({{ site.baseurl }}/img/pypi-helloworld-page.png){: .maybe-full-width }

-Now, on the **docassemble** menu (of this server or another server), you can go to Package Management -> Update a Package, and [install] the package by specifying a "Package on PyPI."
+Now, on the **docassemble** menu (of this server or another server), you can go to Package Management and [install] the package by specifying a "Package on PyPI."

 ![PyPI Install]({{ site.baseurl }}/img/update-package-pypi.png)